Morgan County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Morgan County is $55,971.
 This is 20% lower than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 29% lower.
+It is also 29% lower than the national median of $78,538.
 The poverty rate stands at 14.3%.
 This is 8% higher than the state poverty rate of 13.2%.
 The unemployment rate is 3.0%.
 This is 39% lower than the state rate of 4.9%.
 The median home value is $134,200.
 Housing costs are 33% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.4x, Morgan County is one of the most affordable housing markets in the area.
 77.2% of occupied housing units are owner-occupied.
 This homeownership rate is 15% higher than the state average of 67.0%.

 Race & Ethnicity